-A backup strategy, along with a disaster recovery plan, constitute the all-encompassing business continuity plan which is the blueprint for an organization to withstand a cyberattack and recover with zero-to-minimal damage to the business, reputation, and data.
+A small business backup strategy, along with a disaster recovery plan, constitutes the all-encompassing business continuity plan which is the blueprint for an organization to withstand a cyberattack and recover with zero-to-minimal damage to the business, reputation, and data.

 What is the purpose of a Backup?

 The purpose of the backup is to create a copy of data that can be recovered in the event of a primary data failure.
 Primary data failures can be the result of hardware or software failure, data corruption, or a human-caused event, such as a malicious attack (virus or malware), or accidental deletion of data.

 As the name suggests, this refers to the process of copying everything that is considered important and that must not be lost.
 This type of backup is the first copy and generally the most reliable copy, as it can normally be made without any need for additional tools.

 This process requires much more care to be taken over the different phases of the backup, as it involves making copies of the files by taking into account the changes made in them since the previous backup.
 For example, imagine you have done a full backup.
 Once you’ve finished, you decide that going forward you will do incremental backups, and you then create two new files.
 The incremental backup will detect that all the files in the full backup remain the same, and will only make backup copies of the two newly created files.
 As such, the incremental backup saves time and space, as there will always be fewer files to be backed up than if you were to do a full backup.
 We recommend that you do not try to employ this type of small business backup strategy using manual means.